 Compliance officers believe culture will increase exposure to liability

 Most of the enforcement actions against compliance and AML officers stem from their inability to inculcate a culture of compliance at institutions, or their acquiescence.

-In a survey dated June 2020, 73% of compliance and AML officers said that they believe that a regulatory focus on culture will increase their personal liability, suggesting that AML officers remain at institutions and companies when they are aware that there are cultural and structural blocks that lead to a failure to comply with the law that will cost them reputationally or financially in the future.
+In a survey dated June 2020, 73% of compliance and AML officers said that they believe that a regulatory focus on culture will increase their personal liability, suggesting that AML officers remain at institutions and companies when they are aware that there are cultural and structural blocks that lead to a failure to comply with the law.

 Besides acquiescence by a compliance or AML officer, other factors given weight in respect of prosecutions include whether a bank or financial firm compliance or AML officer made a pre (and not post) voluntarily disclosure to, and cooperated with, an agency with law enforcement powers.

 To protect themselves reputationally and financially, AML and compliance officers should depart from an institution where there are issues that speak to unlawful conduct, including unlawful AML failures, before, not after, it emerges in the public that the organization is not law-abiding, or has senior officers or management that are not law-abiding and/or who acquiesce in respect of violations of law.
 An AML officer who departs only when it is already known that there are issues in the public domain, for the pay cheque, is precisely what AML officers are not permitted to do because it conflicts with their duties.